amine-trepos/binary_fantasy/README.md

 # binary_fantasy
-print ANSI escape sequence fantasy like a teletype<br><br>
+\- print ANSI escape sequence fantasy like a teletype<br><br>

-This project provides a new CLI fantasy style called binary fantasy.
+This project provides a new CLI fantasy style called binary fantasy.<br>
-For ASCII enthusiasts.
+For ASCII enthusiasts.<br>
 A binary fantasy is requested to be written:
 - by arranging plain text binary codes of ASCII (e.g. 01000001 01000010 01000011)
 - in one line (no LF by your keyboard)